Tips For Families Caregiving for Loved Ones

-Caregiving for mom or dad, whether you live an hour away or in a different state presents very real challenges.
+Caregiving for loved ones (mom or dad), whether you live an hour away or in a different state presents very real challenges.
 How can you be both a daughter/son and coordinate necessary tasks when you have the responsibility to manage your parent’s care from far away?
 The number of American’s providing or managing care for a relative or friend over 50+ years is about 46.5 million and growing every day.

 Even Aging Life Care Managers, like myself, that are experts in the field of managing aging, recognize the solution involves putting a team together and using each team member’s strength.
 While it can be challenging to coordinate all aspects of care from afar, Holistic Aging can provide resources specific to families attempting to manage their parents care.